irahardianto/service-pattern-go/README.md

 controller struct implement services through their interface, no direct services implementation should be done in controller, this is done to maintain decoupled systems.
 The implementation will be injected during the compiled time.

-### helpers

-controllers folder hosts all the structs under controllers namespace

 ### infrasctructures